 "Accreditation is achieved through a review process conducted by an external review panel of practitioners and academics that verifies that the program meets the Standards for Accreditation of Master’s Programs in Library and Information Studies.
 Graduating from an ALA-accredited program provides flexibility in the types of libraries and jobs you can apply for and enhances career mobility.
 Most employers require an ALA-accredited master's degree for most professional level positions, and some states require an ALA-accredited degree to work as a professional librarian in public or school libraries."

-Students completing the MISt degree are prepared to work as information professionals in established and emerging information-related fields.
+The MISt program prepares students to work as information professionals in established and emerging information-related fields.
 Visit the Careers page for additional information and links.

 Advising & supervision